 Most colleges and universities will not accept credit cards as a form of payment.
-Therefore, to use credit cards you have to take out cash advances that include fees with each advance, and advances are also usually charged at a higher rate than regular purchases.
+Therefore, to use a credit card to pay off your tuition, you have to take out cash advances on your card, which includes an additional fee for each advance.
+These cash advances are also usually charged at a higher rate than regular purchases.
 Also, opening up a lot of credit cards before you graduate will decrease your credit score, as you will most likely have several accounts and a high debt ratio, both of which significantly impact your score.

 Using Bankruptcy As A Payment Strategy

 It is hard to believe that anyone would purposely choose bankruptcy as a strategy to get out of paying off tuition transferred to credit cards.
 Even sadder, it doesn’t work.